Bin Trial for Glass Separation

 Thanks to all of the residents who volunteered to trial a fourth household wheelie bin, for the separation of glass.
-Expressions of interest have now closed, and we will be reviewing all applications to include a selection of households from across the Shire.
+We selected households from across the shire to participate in this trial, and we will publish the results below.

-We will conduct a trial during November to test the size of the bin, and to gain feedback from local households.
+We conducted a trial in November 2020 to test the size of the bin, and to gain feedback from local households.

 About the trial

-The trial is capped at 30 households from across the shire; we will select a sample that represents a diversity of household types and locations.
-To get the most insights out of this trial, we are inviting participation from full-time residents only.
+The trial wss capped at 30 households from across the shire and included a diversity of household types and locations.

-All household glass collected will be recycled at the completion of the trial.
+All household glass collected was recycled at the completion of the trial.

-- If your household is selected, we will deliver an extra wheelie bin for glass (120 litre, the same size as your existing landfill bin).
+- Households received an extra wheelie bin for glass (120 litre, the same size as the existing landfill bin).

-- Use the extra bin to collect your typical household glass, for the four week period 1-29 November 2019.
+- Participants used the extra bin to collect typical household glass, for the four week period 1-29 November 2019.

-- We will collect the extra bin at the end of the trial period and take the contents to be recycled.
+- We collected the extra bin at the end of the trial period and took the contents to be recycled.

 WHY SEPARATE GLASS?